 The PNOC, as the corporate arm of the Department of Energy (DOE), has steadily taken action towards the performance and attainment of the Department’s mandate, that is, for PNOC to spearhead the development of energy infrastructure for liquefied natural gas (LNG).
 To attain this vision and direction, the project, known as the “PNOC Batangas liquefied Natural Gas (LNG) Hub Project,” was conceptualized.

-The said Project is a complete value chain LNG facility to be used to receive, store, re-gasify, and distribute imported LNG, and at the same time facilitate the withdrawal of banked gas owned by PNOC from the Malampaya gas field.
-With a complete LNG facility, the project aims to contribute to the economic growth of the country by providing a dependable, sustainable and efficient source of energy.
+The Project is a complete value chain LNG facility to be used to receive, store, re-gasify, and distribute imported LNG, and at the same time facilitate the withdrawal of banked gas owned by PNOC from the Malampaya gas field.
+With a complete LNG facility, it is aimed at contributing to the economic growth of the country by providing a dependable, sustainable and efficient source of energy.
 This will fill the gap in addressing the lost energy capacity from the Malampaya gas field when SC 38 expires in 2024 and if and when the Malampaya gas is depleted.

 Link to the project document: PNOC Batangas Liquefied Natural Gas (LNG) Hub Project.pdf